ITPeople-Blockchain/auction/README.md

 After the timer expires, the Close auction should get invoked and the highest bid should be posted as a transaction

+## Runnning the Application using the Web Browser

+The chaincode functions can be accessed via the browser.
+To kick off the application, load the index.html file via the browser.
+We have tested the application by pre-loading some data via the CLI and using the browser to fire up a simple auction